 |AF PJOC||338||339||Air Force Pararescue & Survival Orientation Course|

-****As of 1/11/2021,this activity is cancelled and will no longer appear as a preference in eServices.
+****As of 1/11/2021,this activity is cancelled although it may appear as a preference in eServices.
 We are already planning for 2022!****

 Financial Support: Go to the eServices CadetInvest Module to apply for Cadet Lift and Take-Off Program Cadet (TOP), needs-based financial assistance, and for flight scholarships.
 These programs are designed to offset costs associated with attending some NCSAs, as well as flight academies.
 They include payment of your activity fees and transportation to and from the activity.
 Go to the CadetInvest pages for more details.
 Deadline to apply for scholarships and financial assistance is 31 December.
 Being offered financial assistance is not a guarantee of acceptance into an activity.
 You must compete for and receive a slot at an activity.
 You will be notified if you are a recipient of financial aid/scholarship before you are required to accept or decline a slot at an activity.

 How to Apply:

 Use the "Apply Online" link here or on the ncsas.com homepage to connect you to eServices' Registration and Payment System.
 Applicants will need to complete the application to include uploading the following documents in PDF format to the supplemental tab of their eServices application.
 All staff must apply via eServices, or they will not receive credit for the activity in their records.
 For staff applicants, you will be contacted to let you know whether or not you have not been selected.
 Applications will be accepted from 1December onward.
 To be considered for priority placement status, the completed application including supplemental documents must be submitted by 15 January.
 Applications submitted after 15 January are accepted but are marked "late" and will be considered AFTER all applications submitted before the deadline.
 Priority timelines do not apply to staff applications.
 In addition, accomplish the following: